When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Problem Statement

 In either (defensive or offensive) case, the analyst (or adversary) will seek to obtain labeled executable binary samples from each of these programmers who may have potentially authored the anonymous executable binary.
 The analyst proceeds by converting each labeled sample into a numerical feature vector, and subsequently deriving a classifier from these vectors using machine learning techniques.
 This classifier can then be used to attribute the anonymous executable binary to the most likely programmer.

-Since we assume that a set of candidate programmers is known, we treat our main problem as a closed-world, supervised machine learning task.
+Since we assume that a set of candidate programmers is known, we treat our main problem as a closed world, supervised machine learning task.
 It is a multi-class machine learning problem where the classifier calculates the most likely author for the anonymous executable binary sample among multiple authors.
-We briefly present initial experiments on an open-world scenario in Section~\ref{sec:openworld}.
+We also present experiments on an open-world scenario in Section~\ref{sec:openworld}.